BogdanP17/Online-Quiz-Game/README.md

 # Testing

 <ul>
-<li>I tested that the Quiz works on onther browsers: Chrome, Fire Fox, Microsoft Edge.</li>
+<li>I tested that the Quiz works on other browsers: Chrome, Fire Fox, Microsoft Edge.</li>
 <li>I can confirm that all the buttons are working.</li>
 <li>I have tested the app in devtools and debugging with Visual Code Studio.</li>
 </ul>